jtyr/ansible-vmware_vm_provisioning/README.md

       tags: vmware_vm_provisioning
       when: >
         inventory_hostname == 'localhost'

-# We can import another playbook to configugure the VM right after it was provisioned
-- import_playbook: site.yaml
 ```

 In order to provision only certain VMs, you can use the following approach: